-Move the stalk to INT, then rotate the inner band, labeled INT ADJ, and choose the delay you want.
-Rotate the inner band up for shorter delay times between wiper cycles.
-Rotate the band down for a longer delay time between wiper cycles.
+Move the stalk to INT, then turn the inner band, labeled INT ADJ, and choose the delay you want.
+Turn the inner band up for shorter delay times between wiper cycles.
+Turn the band down for a longer delay time between wiper cycles.